International Flavors & Fragrances' (IFF) CEO Andreas Fibig on Q1 2020 Results - Earnings Call Transcript

 Operator

-Well move next to PJ Juvekar of Citi.
+We'll move next to PJ Juvekar of Citi.
 Your line is open.

 PJ Juvekar